 How do we help more experimental cities get started?

 It seems that the returns to entrepreneurialism in cities remain high: Hong Kong, Singapore, Dubai, and others, have improved the lives of millions of people and appear much more contingent than inevitable.
 Maybe there could be far more of them.
 Beyond the direct benefits, city-sized areas enable regulatory experimentation that may, in turn, affect much larger regions.
 The Shenzhen special economic zone was the first step in China's broader economic liberalization.
-(In addition to the books about the aforementioned cities, some related reading.)
+(In addition to the books about the aforementioned cities, some related reading, and a related research organization.)

 How can we encourage the creation of more cities and more experimentation in their rules?